What is the purpose of the Elizabeth Rohatyn Prize for Schools Where Teaching Matters? What may the winning school do with its award?

 You can express your interest now, and we will keep you up-to-date on all helpful messages and deadlines.
 Applications are to be submitted online at the Elizabeth Rohatyn Prize page of the Teaching Matters website between March 5 and May 11, 2018.
 The application asks for information about the school and the initiative.
 Specific criteria by which all applications are evaluated can be found here.
 Note that submissions must be accompanied by an artifact that demonstrates and clarifies the initiative for which the prize is sought.
 A short video artifact is preferred.
 See the application for details.

 Applications need to be submitted by the principal of the applying school.

 What is the selection process?

-The Elizabeth Rohatyn Prize winner is selected through a two-part process that includes:
+The Elizabeth Rohatyn Prize winner is selected through a NEW two-part process that includes:

 How much time will it take to complete the application?

 The application form is brief and includes strict word counts.While no applicants are the same, it is possible to complete the online application in one sitting after the applicant reads the application thoroughly and gathers the supporting documents needed for supplying accurate and complete information.